 Place Dauphine is lined with a number of small restaurants and cafes, and is perfect for a petite pause — a small bite with a drink, or lunch.
 Our usual stopping place is Le Caveau du Palais (photo) or its bar next door, and it's a real pleasure sitting at one of the outdoor tables for a bit of lunch or a restorative glass of wine.
 Also around the square you can find restaurants Rose de France and Restaurant Paul.

-During his reign from from 1589 to 1610, Henry IV applied himself to improving Paris.
+During his reign from 1589 to 1610, Henry IV applied himself to improving Paris.
 As the follow up to one of his greatest urban hits — Place Royale (today Place des Vosges), the prototype of all European squares — Henry set about improving the muddy banks of the west end of Île de la Cité.

 Inspired and informed by the uniform brick facades at Place Royale, the buildings surrounding the new place were designed to effect a similar look.
 Houses were built to the same height and with the same roof line to convey an impression of one continuous structure.